 The first step should be familiar: we need to update Ubuntu's mirrors and packages to make sure we pull the latest packages when we install anything:

-Installing Python fresh on a Ubuntu machine requires us to install a whole bunch of prerequisite libraries that Python depends on.
+Installing Python fresh on a Ubuntu machine requires us to install many prerequisite libraries that Python depends on.
 I'm honestly not even sure what half of these do, and neither of us will probably ever need to.
-Trust me, it' a required step:
+Trust me; it's a required step:

 This is where a lot of people might turn to installing Python via Ubuntu's package manager with

 apt-get install python3.X.
-Instead, we're going to download and build the latest Python version from source.
-There are a few reasons to do this; if a Python version is new enough, some Ubuntu machines might have updated mirrors to find the newest version of Python.
+We will download and build the latest Python version from source, for several reasons.
+If a Python version is new enough, some Ubuntu machines might have the updated mirrors necessary to find the latest version.
 More importantly, it's easier to manage multiple Python installations this way.

-The lines below will download a compressed Python 3.8 archive to your /opt folder and unzip it:
+wget.
+The lines below will download a compressed Python 3.8.9 archive to your /opt folder and unzip it:

-Cool.
-We have Python downloaded; now we just need to install it... correctly.
+The latest version of Python is now downloaded.
+Now we just need to install it... correctly.

 The frustration of installing Python with